buhron/upack/README.md

 ​​
 If you want to remove upack, simply open a command line and run: `upack remove upack`.
 This will remove all packages installed with upack.
 ## Build fron source (WIP)
 **Note**: Building upack from source will install upack to `/usr` and may cause conflicts with existing packages on your system.
-Either install upack to another directory or disable filesystem conflicts (non-existent in the upackiverse)
+Use at your own risk.
 <br/><br>
 This section is for people who don't want to run a single command just to run upack.
 Here are build directions:
 ```sh
 git clone https://github.com/buhron/upack